apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-ping-pong-view-in-react/README.md

    under the License.
 -->

-## Example :: Micro-frontends Multiplying Architrecure Ping-Pong View - React implementation
+## Example :: Micro-frontends Multiplying Architecture :: Ping-Pong View - React implementation

 The Ping-Pong View is an interface that components can implement to be used inside a Ping-Pong View Envelope.